LEMON POP TARTS

 Frosting

-- Powdered Sugar: Also called confectioner’s sugar, it’s the main ingredient for this delicious frosting.
+• Powdered Sugar: Also called confectioner’s sugar, it’s the main ingredient for this delicious frosting.
 It’s important to use this specific type of sugar as it dissolves in liquid without any heat.

-- Lemon Juice: Adds a bright lemon flavor.
+• Lemon Juice: Adds a bright lemon flavor.

 Sprinkles

-- Sprinkle Mix: For lemon pop tarts I prefer Sprinklefetti Sparkle Yellow Sprinkle Mix because it looks super special.
+• Sprinkle Mix: For lemon pop tarts I prefer Sprinklefetti Sparkle Yellow Sprinkle Mix because it looks super special.
 But with the worldwide shipping situation, many products are currently not in stock.
 So I made my own DIY version (see “Recipe FAQ” section).
 But feel free to make your own custom mix with whatever you have on hand.
 You can use edible vermicelles, confetti, nonpareils and white sparkling sugar.

-HALFWAY HOMEMADE: Buy a jar of lemon curd and a box of 2 refrigerated pie crusts.
+Halfway Homemade: Buy a jar of lemon curd and a box of 2 refrigerated pie crusts.
 Skip down to the Pop Tart Assembly section of the recipe.

-Lemon Fruit Filling
+🍋 Lemon Curd Filling

 HOMEMADE: Make this easy lemon curd recipe.

 RECIPE PREP: Fill a tall glass with ice.
 Pour cold water over the top.
 Put it aside for 15 minutes.
 Chop butter into small cubes.
+If no food processor, see the “Recipe FAQ” for instructions.

-- STEP 2: Pulse until no chunks of butter are visible and the mixture resembles coarse meal.
+2. Pulse until no chunks of butter are visible and the mixture resembles coarse meal.

-- STEP 3: Add ice-cold water, 1 tablespoon at a time, until the dough comes together in clumps.
-The dough should not come together into a ball.
+3. Add ice-cold water, 1 tablespoon at a time, until the dough comes together in clumps.
+It should not come together into a ball.
 When pressed between your fingers it should be moist, but not wet and crumbly.
 With a spatula, check the bottom and sides of the bowl to make sure there are no dry pockets of flour.
-If there are, add a bit more water and pulse again.
-Remove dough from the bowl and divide it in half.
-Shape each half into a 1-inch thick disk.
-Wrap each piece in plastic.
-Chill in the fridge for 1 hour (or overnight).
+If there are, add more water and pulse again.

-KITCHEN NOTES: The biggest tip is to keep the dough cold at all times.
 Pastry dough prep time: 5 minutes.
 Chill time: 1 hour.

 RECIPE PREP: Preheat oven to 350°F (177°C).
 Lightly flour a large board and a rolling pin.
 Line 2 large baking trays with parchment paper.
 Find a ruler.
 Pull out a long, sharp kitchen knife.

-- STEP 1: Remove 1 disk of homemade dough (OR 1 refrigerated pie crust) from the fridge and unwrap it.
+1. Remove 1 disk of homemade dough (OR 1 refrigerated pie crust) from the fridge and unwrap it.
 Transfer it to the prepared board.
 It’s important to work quickly.
 Roll the dough into a rough 10″ X 13″ rectangle, 1/8-inch thick.
 Use your ruler to measure.
 Trim the dough into a perfect 9″ x 12″ rectangle.
 Slice the rectangle into nine 3″ x 4″ pieces.
 Gently lift and transfer the pieces to a prepared baking tray, leaving room between the rectangles.

-- STEP 2: In a ramekin, whisk the egg with a splash of water.
+2. In a ramekin, whisk the egg with a splash of water.
 Brush egg wash around the edges of each rectangle (this will glue the top and bottom pieces of the pastry together).
 Add 1 1/2 tablespoons lemon filling in the middle of each rectangle.
 Do not overfill.
 Leave an empty border around the edges so we can close and seal the pop tarts.

-- STEP 3: Repeat the rolling and slicing process with the second disk of dough.
+3. Repeat the rolling and slicing process with the second disk of dough.
 Arrange the 9 pieces on top of the filling-topped rectangles.
 With your fingertips, press firmly around the edges of each pastry to seal it closed.
 With the back of a fork, crimp all the edges to secure the filling inside.
 Poke a set of 4 holes on the top of each pop tart so steam can escape.
 If time allows, chill the pastries in the fridge for 15 minutes.

-- STEP 5: Make the frosting.
+• STEP 5: Make the frosting.
 Whisk together powdered sugar, milk and lemon juice.
 Working with 1 pastry at a time, spread icing over the top.
 Immediately decorate with candy sprinkles.

-KITCHEN TIP: Only frost and sprinkle the pop tarts you’ll be serving today.
+🔖 KITCHEN TIP: Only frost and sprinkle the pop tarts you’ll be serving today.
 Refrigerate the remaining unfrosted pastries in an airtight container.
 When ready to enjoy, reheat in a 350°F oven for 10 minutes.
 Frost and decorate.

 These are the most commonly-asked questions when making lemon pop tarts and the most helpful answers for recipe success.